Hook Story Offer - Formula

 To do so, you have to use a persuasive story.

 Basically, you will write a copy where you will explain why you started looking for the solution and how you came about it.
-And then follow through with how someone else, maybe one of your students, took your help and benefited by using the same solution.

 This all sounds easy when you read it, but when writing the story hook copy, many of us lose track.